tomdoherty/ec2k8s/README.md

-# k8s on ec2 using terraform & ansible
+# k8s on ec2 using packer, terraform & ansible

 # deploy